 shall mean land, structures and equipment for outdoor and indoor sports and games, but does not include a shooting gallery or rifle, pistol, skeet or trap club, an automobile race track or commercial amusement park or theatre.

 Redevelopment

-shall mean the removal of buildings or structures from land and the construction or erection of other buildings or structures therein shall mean the repair, strengthening or restoration of a building to a safe condition, but does not include its replacement.
+shall mean the removal of buildings or structures from land and the construction or erection of other buildings or structures therein.

 Renovation